BusinessClassTravel.us, Concierge Business Class travel

 Why our approach is built around the written quote

-Our model fixes this by leading with a written quote.
-Every quote we send specifies the airline, aircraft type, fare basis (the actual booking code on the airline's GDS), baggage allowance, change fees, and refund terms — in writing, by email, within hours of your inquiry.
+We lead with a written quote.
+Every quote we send specifies the airline, aircraft type, fare basis (the actual booking code on the airline's GDS), baggage allowance, change fees, and refund terms, all in writing, by email, within hours of your inquiry.
 No card on file, no obligation, nothing locked in until you've had time to read it.

 Frequently asked